magnarllc/styleguide-javascript/README.md

   - [A.1](#no-implicit-fallthroughs) Fallthroughs in switch statements must be explicit or avoided. eslint: [no-fallthrough](https://eslint.org/docs/latest/rules/no-fallthrough)

     > Why?
 Avoid code duplication (or code that has to stay in sync) and be explicit when a fallthrough is the desired behavior.

+<a name="no-dynamic-require"></a>
+  - [A.2](#no-dynamic-require) Dynamic requires should be avoided. eslint: [no-dynamic-require]([https://eslint.org/docs/latest/rules/no-fallthrough](https://github.com/import-js/eslint-plugin-import/blob/main/docs/rules/no-dynamic-require.md))

+    > Why?
+Makes tooling and analysis a lot more difficult or nearly impossible since the paths must be evaluated at runtime.
+Cannot easily find the module referenced.

 # };